-- Pillar 1 which is set at 8% of RWAs for all banks; - Pillar 2a which is institution specific and aims to cater for any risks in the business not adequately covered under Pillar 1; - Pillar 2b also referred to as the PRA buffer is a buffer to absorb losses that may arise under a severe stress scenario: - Regulatory Capital Buffers which are mandatory buffers set by Regulators that financial institutions are required to hold in addition to other minimum capital requirements; - Pillar 2a and 2b are both set by the relevant Regulator which for TBUK is the PRA; - The total of the Pillar 1 and Pillar 2 requirements gives the Total Capital Requirement (TCR); and - The total of the TCR and Regulatory Capital Buffers gives the Overall Capital Requirement (OCR).
+- Pillar 1 which is set at 8% of RWAs for all banks; - Pillar 2a which is institution specific and aims to take account of any risks in the business not adequately covered under Pillar 1; - Pillar 2b also referred to as the PRA buffer is a buffer to absorb losses that may arise under a severe stress scenario over and above the Regulatory Capital Buffers; - Regulatory Capital Buffers which are mandatory buffers set by Regulators that financial institutions are required to hold in addition to other minimum capital requirements; - Pillar 2a and 2b are both set by the relevant Regulator which for TBUK is the PRA; - The total of the Pillar 1 and Pillar 2 requirements gives the Total Capital Requirement (TCR); and - The total of the TCR and Regulatory Capital Buffers gives the Overall Capital Requirement (OCR).

-As at 31 December 2022, and throughout the period, the TBUK has complied with the OCR in force as set out by the PRA.
+As at 31 December 2023, and throughout the period, TBUK has complied with the OCR in force as set out by the PRA.